 10 Ways to Help Others During COVID-19

-Senior couple wearing a protective face mask standing by the window indoors and watching a volunteer delivering a basket with groceries in times of COVID-19, she is wearing mask and gloves.
+Senior couple on their 70s wearing a protective face mask standing by the window indoors and watching their granddaughter delivering a basket with groceries in times of COVID-19, she is wearing mask and gloves.

 During times of mass uncertainty, there are always underserved groups that desperately need help.
 Many nonprofit organizations rely on volunteers to operate successfully and serve their community’s needs.
 Unfortunately, a pandemic such as COVID-19 can dwindle a volunteer crew down to zero.